SrikarMukkamala/cliniqlink/README.md

 3. pip install -r ClinIQLink_Sample-dataset/sample_submission/requirements.txt <br>
 4. python3 ClinIQLink_Sample-dataset/sample_submission/submit.py <br>

+P.S.: Running for the first might take some time to download the model. <br>

 # Update the RAG's Knowledge base:
 The current Knowledge base is solely built on [textbooks data](https://huggingface.co/datasets/MedRAG/textbooks). <br>
 You can update the RAG KB by using the kb_builder.py file which creates faiss index. <br>